jessfraz/terraform-cluster/README.md

 follow after starting at `10.x.0.10`.

 The IPs get populated programmatically in the terraform files.
-But they are statically added in the `cloud-config*` files.
+But they are also generated and substituted into the `cloud-config*` files via the Makefile.
-TODO: This should be updated eventually so the cloud config files are generated with the ips as well.

 ### Nomad